 She had only a few seconds to recognize the loss of life.
 Had it been centuries ago, Masaki would've been more distraught over killing someone, but she wasn't the same girl she'd been then.
 She'd seen too much to ever be that innocent again.
 This was hardly the first death she'd caused.

 It was easy for her to see Kinkaku was the one leading the force.
-With him gone it left her with nine shocked and ruthless ninja, all of which were highly trained.
+With him gone it left her with nine shocked and ruthless ninja, all of whom were highly trained.
 They'd been so caught off guard by her easy defeat of their leader, easily the strongest of them, they'd stopped their approach momentarily.
 But she could see rage replacing their shock, and Masaki knew she didn't have long to develop a plan.

 Looking behind her she saw Tobirama was trying to stand, obviously wishing to help her fight.
 He held his side and stomach as if to keep his insides on the inside, and from all the blood she wouldn't be surprised if that was the case.
 He was much paler than he should be, and his wine-red eyes were unusually heavily lidded and blurry.
 He was in no shape too fight.